adhanif/ShopNest/README.md

-# E-commerce Website
+# ShopNest

 This is a basic e-commerce website with a simple design.
 It includes features such as product listing, fast delivery, free shipping, and high-quality products.
+It utilizes the following technology stack:

+- **HTML:** Hypertext Markup Language for structuring web pages.
+- **CSS with Sass:** Cascading Style Sheets with Sass preprocessor for styling the website.

 ## Deployment